Television licence: Indonesia

 A radio tax for RRI funding was introduced in 1947, during the Indonesian National Revolution.
 The television fee was introduced soon after TVRI started broadcasting in 1962.
 The radio tax was abolished in the 1980s.
 The television fee continued into the 1990s.
 Its abolition started after public protests about the company that collected the fee, which was run by the Indonesian President's son, but areas such as Bandung and Surabaya continued to have a television fee throughout the 1990s.
 A "broadcasting fee" (iuran penyiaran) was included in legislation in 2002 but has not been implemented.
 Public radio and television are currently funded through a combination of advertising and funds from the state budget.

 Israel

 Licence fees were the primary source of revenue for the Israel Broadcasting Authority when it was the state broadcaster.
 Every household was charged ₪ 345 (€73) for a television licence and car owners were charged ₪ 136 (€29) for a radio licence.
 The television licence was abolished in 2015, but a radio licence is still required of car owners.
+Since the 1980s, the television programs of the Israeli Broadcasting Authority were sponsored by commercial entities, and the airing of Public service announcements in a pseudo-commercial format became widespread.
+Both of these practices, while forbidden by the BBC model of television licence, were also found in continental European public broadcasters, albeit in a smaller scope than under the IBA.
+Their use in Israel caused a widespread public sentiment that the licence fee failed in its goal of ensuring that public broadcasting is free of commercial interests.

 The Israel Broadcasting Authority was replaced by the Israeli Broadcasting Corporation in May 2017.
 Its radio stations carry advertising and some of its television programmes are sponsored by commercial entities.